osayamenja/FlashMoE/README.md

 ### 🎯 Vision and Methods
 We aim to achieve *complete, efficient GPU residency*.
 We investigate optimizations that approach hardware peak performance for both distributed and single GPU workloads, where bulk-synchronous, CPU-driven orchestration is a limiting factor.
-To attain this vision, we employ *kernel fusion* enabled by (1) algorithmic innovations with strong theoretical footing and (2) principled systems design and implmentation.
+To attain this vision, we employ *kernel fusion* enabled by (1) algorithmic innovations with strong theoretical footing and (2) principled systems design and implementation.

 > This repository represents a *very* early-stage release of Kleos infrastructure.